John Lindsay (Royal Navy officer): Personal life and marriage

-While in the West Indies, Lindsay got an enslaved 14-year-old child named Maria Belle pregnant, she subsequently gave birth to a daughter in 1761 when she was about 15.
-Lindsay then returned to England in 1765 presumably with Maria Belle and their daughter.
+While in the West Indies, Lindsay had a child with a Black woman named Maria Bell, who gave birth to a daughter in 1761 when she was about 15.
+Lindsay then returned to England in 1765 presumably with Maria and their daughter.
+Later accounts claimed that Maria met Lindsay when he captured a Spanish ship that she was on board.

-After, the daughter was baptized as Dido Elizabeth Belle by her mother Maria Belle in November 1766 at St George’s Church Bloomsbury, Lindsay was absent from the baptism and record, Dido wasn't publicly acknowledged by her father hence she was given her mother's last name instead.
+in England, the daughter was baptized as Dido Elizabeth Belle by Maria in November 1766 at St George’s Church Bloomsbury, Lindsay was absent from the baptism and record, Dido wasn't publicly acknowledged by her father hence she was given her mother's last name instead.
 Lindsay wasn't in England around this time, as he appeared in Jamaican baptism record of his other daughter named Elizabeth Lindsay in December 1766.

 Under colonial law, Dido Belle was born into slavery and after her baptism, she was taken to Kenwood House to be raised by Lindsay's uncle William Murray, 1st Earl of Mansfield, who educated and cared for her alongside her cousin, Lady Elizabeth Murray.
 Dido lived with them for 30 years and married after her uncle's death.
 Murray's will officially confirmed her freedom alongside a sum and an annuity in 1793.

 Lindsay had at least five illegitimate children by five different women from 1761–1767 in Jamaica: